FORT MILL, SC (WBTV) - Doris McGinnis is 76 years old. She lives by herself, and she's lonely.

 The "she" McGinnis is referring to is Dawn Villano, the office manager at Great Expectations.

-"You know, we're there to try and help people," Villano told WBTV's Jamie Boll before.
+"You know, we're there to try and help people," Villano said.

 This isn't the first time we've heard complaints about the company.
 In 2009, a young medical student told Boll the agency wanted to charge her $7,000, before cutting her quote in half.

 Says former Great Expectations employee Lisa Becker: "It is very manipulative."
-Becker told WBTV during our previous PSI investigation that personal factors and credit history are used to pressure clients, and to determine how much to charge.
+Becker said during a previous investigation that personal factors and credit history are used to pressure clients, and to determine how much to charge.

 Villano declined another on-camera interview, saying "she'd been down this road with us before."